Voodoo Child (Slight Return): Charts

+Certifications

 Stevie Ray Vaughan rendition

-Stevie Ray Vaughan recorded "Voodoo Child (Slight Return)" for his second album, Couldn't Stand the Weather (1984).
-He explained in a 1985 interview: "I love Hendrix’s music ... and I just feel it's important for people to hear him."
-Although he follows Hendrix's original, "he still manages to make it his own", according to Far Out magazine contributor Sam Kemp.
-Guitar World's Damian Fanelli adds "His [Vaughan's] uncanny ability to smooth out some of Hendrix’s weirder edges without losing any of the music’s power or excitement allowed him to credibly deliver Jimi’s avant-garde blues to a whole new generation of guitar fanatics."
+Stevie Ray Vaughan recorded "Voodoo Child (Slight Return)" for his second album, Couldn't Stand the Weather (1984), and commented in a 1985 interview: "I love Hendrix's music ... and I just feel it's important for people to hear him."
+Guitar World's Damian Fanelli adds "His [Vaughan's] uncanny ability to smooth out some of Hendrix's weirder edges without losing any of the music's power or excitement allowed him to credibly deliver Jimi's avant-garde blues to a whole new generation of guitar fanatics."
 Vaughan often performed the song in concert and live versions are included on the albums Live Alive (1986) and Live at Montreux 1982 & 1985 (2001).

 Uses in popular culture

-Wrestler Hulk Hogan used a portion of the song as his theme music during his time as leader of the heel faction group, the New World Order (NWO) while wrestling in WCW, and then during his comeback run in WWE (previously the World Wrestling Federation).
+Wrestler Hulk Hogan used a portion of the song as his theme music during his time as leader of the heel faction group, the new World order (nWo) while wrestling in WCW, and then during his comeback run in WWE (previously the World Wrestling Federation).
 According to a 2020 interview with wrestling impresario Eric Bischoff, he acquired a license for Hogan to use the song from Hendrix's stepsister and manager of his recording legacy, Janie Hendrix.
 Bischoff claimed that the agreement allowed him to use up to three minutes of the song in various contexts in 1997 for $100,000: "People thought I was insane, [they] thought I was burning Ted Turner's money [in 1997, but] if someone were to try to cut that deal right now [in 2020] it'd be in the millions".
+The song was also featured in the 1987 film Withnail & I and the 2001 film Black Hawk Down.